jblam251/tcgaRNAML/README.md

-## TUTORIAL: Using Random Forest Classifiers to Identify Cross-Cancer High-Impact Genes with varselectVenn
+## TUTORIAL #2: Using Random Forest Classifiers to Identify Cross-Cancer High-Impact Genes with varselectVenn

 This function generates a Venn diagram using RNA-seq data from the The Cancer Genome Atlas (TCGA) database.
 Users specify which cancer types to include (varselectVenn currently supports 2- and 3-set Venn diagrams), as well as the target variable to predict.
 The predictors consist of 20501 genes and their normalized gene expression values.
 The data is processed by a random forest classifier, and the variables (genes) are ranked by their influence on the model’s predictive power.
 Users specify how many of the high-importance genes to retain, and a Venn diagram is generated that shows which genes are of high-importance among the different cancer types.
 The function also returns a list object that specifies which genes were retained for each cancer type, as well as which genes were at the intersection of all specified cancers types.